sinsunsan/sinsunsan.github.io/_posts/2017-03-22-reaching-the-post-carbon-era.md

 Will human survive to current environmental crisis?
 Despite a continuous litany of bad news, old fashioned politicians.
 People that want to saw the branch they are sitting on.

-There is also a huge movement for a switch that can be as fast as the danger approach.
+There is also a huge movement for a switch that can be as fast as the danger get closer and closer.
 Thanks to a positive thinking typical of startup approach.

 Let's explore the positive and negative points on which our near future and even the survival of humanity is binded.